Why would it cost me $3,000 – $4,000 for first time insurance when I only paid $1500 for my starter bike?

 The $3,000 – $4,000 for your bike insurance isn’t related to the value of the motorcycle, but or your likelihood of being injured and the potential cost of your medical benefits.
 More than half of all auto insurance policies, especially motorcycle, are calculated according to your likelihood of getting injured, and the resulting cost of rehab, income replacement, and other expenses.
 Because there are no airbags or seat belts on a bike, and because you have no experience, you’re really likely to have an incident and really likely to be injured in that incident.

 So on your $1,500 motorcycle, about $100 – $200 might go to ensuring the bike itself; the rest of the coverage amount is based on the likelihood of your injuring yourself or someone else.
+Your age and the type (not value) of motorcycle are bigger factors in the cost of motorcycle insurance than the value of your bike.

 I’m thinking about getting a custom motorcycle, probably a nice Chopper – but I’ve heard they’re impossible to ensure, is that true?